Updated April 10, 2021

 Florida Scenic Highway 30A is the rural road that hugs the coastline along the Gulf in south Walton County.
 It travels along some of the most beautiful white sand beaches in the world.

-You will travel through 12 unique communities, from east to west:
+You will go through 12 communities, from east to west:

 This stretch of coast is between Panama City Beach and Destin, both well known Florida tourist destinations.